 - Oh, and don’t forget to add your contact details.
 If you do “hook” your investor you want him or her to be able to contact you quickly and easily to discuss the opportunity in more detail.

-Think of getting a meeting with a potential investor like applying for a job
+Think of opening doors to potential investors like applying for a job

 When you are applying for a job the first step is to send a strong CV to secure an interview.
 You’ll review the job description and tailor your CV to demonstrate how you are the right person for the job.
 So it is with an executive summary.
 No investor will meet you until they have first understood a bit about the business – and that’s where your one page summary of the investment opportunity comes in.